-The City has established a proactive Aquifer Management Plan to manage the region's water resources during periods of drought.
-Established by City ordinance, the Aquifer Management Plan restricts water use based on specific levels of the Edwards Aquifer.
+City's Edwards Aquifer Management Plan.
+In addition, and separate and apart from the EAA's rules governing withdrawal of Edwards Aquifer water during drought, the City has established a proactive Aquifer Management Plan to manage the region's water resources during periods of drought.
+Established by City ordinance, the Aquifer Management Plan also restricts water use based on specific levels of the Edwards Aquifer.
 The City approved the following aquifer level triggers in 2009 and updated specific regulations associated with each trigger in 2013.

-Year Round - Year round restrictions are in effect when the Edwards Aquifer level is above 660 feet mean sea level at the monitored well.
+Year Round - Year round restrictions are in effect when the Edwards Aquifer level is above 660 feet mean sea level at the monitored well (J-17 Index Well).
 During year round watering restrictions, SAWS customers are permitted to water landscape with an irrigation system or sprinkler any day of the week between the hours of 8 p.m. and 10 a.m.

-Stage One - Stage One restrictions begin when the Edwards Aquifer level drops to 660 feet mean sea level at the monitored well.
-During Stage One restrictions, SAWS pumping allocation from the Edwards Aquifer is reduced by 20%.
+Stage One - Stage One restrictions begin when the 10-day rolling average of the Edwards Aquifer level drops to 660 feet mean sea level at the monitored well (J-17 Index Well).
 SAWS customers are limited to one-day-per week landscape watering with an irrigation system or sprinkler based on the last number of the customer's street address and are only allowed to water before 10 a.m. and after 8 p.m.

-Stage Two - Stage Two restrictions begin when the Edwards Aquifer level drops to 650 feet mean sea level at the monitored well.
-During Stage Two restrictions, SAWS pumping allocation from the Edwards Aquifer is reduced by 30%.
+Stage Two - Stage Two restrictions begin when the 10-day rolling average of the Edwards Aquifer level drops to 650 feet mean sea level at the monitored well (J-17 Index Well).
 SAWS customers are limited to one-day-per week landscape watering with an irrigation system or sprinkler based on the last number of the customer's street address and are only allowed to water from 7 a.m. to 11 a.m. and from 7 p.m. to 11 p.m. on their assigned day.

-Stage Three - Stage Three restrictions begin when the Edwards Aquifer level drops to 640 feet mean sea level at the monitored well and the total supply of water to SAWS from the Edwards Aquifer and other available sources is insufficient to meet customer demand while complying with applicable regulations governing water supply withdrawals.
-During Stage Three restrictions, SAWS pumping allocation from the Edwards Aquifer is reduced by 35%.
+Stage Three - Stage Three restrictions may begin when the 10-day rolling average of the Edwards Aquifer level drops to 640 feet mean sea level at the monitored well (J-17 Index Well) and the total supply of water to SAWS from the Edwards Aquifer and other available sources is insufficient to meet customer demand while complying with applicable regulations governing water supply withdrawals.
 SAWS customers are limited to landscape watering with an irrigation system or sprinkler once every other week based on the last number of the customer's street address and are only allowed to water from 7 a.m. to 11 a.m. and from 7 p.m. to 11 p.m. on their assigned day.